PlauborgB-ELS/sample-java-api-client/pure-api/docs/ExternalOrganizationApi.md

     ExternalOrganizationApi apiInstance = new ExternalOrganizationApi(defaultClient);
     Integer size = 10; // Integer | Number of returned external organizations per request.
     Integer offset = 0; // Integer | The offset for the returned list.
-0 or null value is from the start String order = "order_example"; // String | The order of the list, must be a value from getExternalOrganizationOrderings try {
+0 or null value is from the start String order = "order_example"; // String | The order of the list, must be a value from externalOrganization_getOrderings try {
       ExternalOrganizationListResult result = apiInstance.list(size, offset, order);
       System.out.println(result);